svin24/svin24.github.io/content/blog/How-does-IRC-federate.md

 Among IRC networks, there are degrees of openness.
 Libera Chat, the largest network, is run by a single governing organization, using servers donated by (and in the possession of) independent sponsors.
-Many smaller networks are be run on as few as one server, and some larger networks (particularly older ones) are run by many independent operators acting like more of a cooperative.
+Many smaller networks are run on as few as one server, and some larger networks (particularly older ones) are run by many independent operators acting like more of a cooperative.
 [EFnet](http://efnet.org), the oldest network, is run in this manner &mdash; you